M4rchy-S/MyOLX/README.md

-# MyOLX WebClone
+# MyOLX Web Clone
-This project was created to introduce myself with web-development To implement this such technologies was used:
+This project was created to introduce myself with web-development To implement this, such technologies were used:
 1. Docker
 2. Git
 3. Postgres